pravallikaC7/pravallikaC7/README.md

 - 👋 Hi, I’m @pravallikaC7
-- 👀 I’m interested in Automated testing of web applications, process automation of web applications
+- 👀 I’m interested in backend development of an application, process automation of web applications and automation testing.
-- 🌱 I’m currently learning Selenium with Java and Core Java
+- 🌱 I’m currently learning DevOps
-- 💞️ I’m looking to collaborate on Automation testing projects
+- 💞️ I’m looking to collaborate on projects that require backend development using C# and .NET
 - 📫 How to reach me pravallikachilukuri7@gmail.com

 <!---